-Our evaluation of the directors' assessment of the Group's and the Company's ability to continue to adopt the going concern basis of accounting included:
+Our evaluation of the directors' assessment of the group's and the company's ability to continue to adopt the going concern basis of accounting included:

-- Obtaining management's Board-approved strategic plan for the five year period ended 31 March 2027.
-We held discussions with management to understand the budgeting process and the key assumptions made in the forecasting processes; - Performed a comparison of the cash flow forecasts used in the going concern assessment to those in the strategic plan and, where applicable, compared these forecasts for consistency to those used elsewhere in the business, including for long-term contract accounting and impairment assessments; - Assessing whether the stress testing performed by management appropriately considered the principal risks facing the business, and were adequate; - Using our own knowledge from the audit and assessment of previous forecasting accuracy we calculated sensitivities to apply to management's cash flow forecasts.
-These procedures confirmed significant headroom in management's forecasts when performing severe but plausible sensitivities; - Evaluating the feasibility of management's mitigating actions in response to the severe stress testing scenarios; and

-We assessed the adequacy of disclosures in the Going Concern statement on page 71, the audit committee report on page 109 and statements in note 36 of the Financial Statements and found these appropriately reflect our understanding of the process undertaken and the conclusion reached.
+- Obtaining management's Board-approved strategic plan for the five year period ended 31 March 2028.
+We held discussions with management to understand the budgeting process and the key assumptions made in the forecasting processes, particularly in the first 12 months; - Performing a comparison of the cash flow forecasts used in the going concern assessment to those in the strategic plan and, where applicable, compared these forecasts for consistency to those used elsewhere in the business, including for long-term contract accounting and impairment assessments; - Assessing whether the stress testing performed by management appropriately considered the principal risks facing the business, and were adequate; - Using our own knowledge from the audit and assessment of previous forecasting accuracy we calculated sensitivities to apply to management's cash flow forecasts, These procedures confirmed significant headroom in management's forecasts when performing severe but plausible sensitivities; - Evaluating the feasibility of management's mitigating actions in response to the severe stress testing scenarios; and - We assessed the adequacy of disclosures in the Going Concern statement on page 85, the Audit Committee report on page 120 and statements in Note 36 of the Financial Statements and found these appropriately reflect our understanding of the process undertaken and the conclusion reached.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that. individually or collectively, may cast significant doubt on the Group's and the Company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the group's and the company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.